WenjieLab/DPS-framework-for-microscopy/README.md

-# DPS-framework for resolution enhancement
+# DPS-framework for super-resolution miscroscopy
 This deep-learning based algorithm can be used to improve the resolution of any exising optical microscopy (super-resolution or not) techniques